harrisd97/stationer_tracker/README.md

 A full-stack business management web application built for creative entrepreneurs.
 This tool provides a centralized dashboard to manage projects, track client feedback, and analyze financial performance, enabling smarter, data-driven business decisions.

 > **Live Demo:** [https://stationer-tracker.onrender.com](https://stationer-tracker.onrender.com)
+>
+> *Please note: This application is deployed on Render's free tier.
+The server may take 10-15 seconds to spin up on the first visit.*

 ---